nikosLab/multimeterStand/README.md

 />
 </p>

-* Tree support is more time and material efficient
+* Tree support is time and material efficient and easier to remove

 ----